 Emanuel (Manny) and Myra Genn, generous supporters of enhancing administrative excellence at EinsteinAssociate Dean Emanuel (Manny) Genn retired from Einstein in 2008 after 36 years of outstanding service to the College.
 During his entire career at Einstein, and before that, Manny dedicated himself to continuous learning and seeking knowledge to improve himself and to improve the College.
 Manny, and his wife Myra, very generously pledged $100,000 to establish an endowment to support professional staff development and, as a result, the improvement of Einstein.
 In 2011, Einstein with Manny’s encouragement and input announced the establishment of the Genn Prize.

 The Genn Prize provides financial assistance for the professional and career development of the College’s career managers and administrators.
 The award’s goal is to aid in developing skills, knowledge and other qualities that prepare career staff employees for career growth within the College.
-The Genn Prize will be awarded annually to a management staff employee who has demonstrated outstanding performance and commitment in improving the College.
+The Genn Prize will be awarded annually to management staff employees who have demonstrated outstanding performance and commitment in improving the College.

-A grant of up to $6,000 is awarded annually in support of an executive education or training program.
+Grants of up to $6,000 are awarded annually in support of an executive education or training program.
 The College endorses paid release time for programs that cannot be scheduled outside of work hours.
 The Office of Human Resources will administer the application, selection, and reimbursement process.

 Throughout the application, review and award process, the applicant must be an active Einstein career manager or administrator, who works full time, and has a current performance evaluation rating of outstanding.